Abhitipu/Codeforces/README.md

 Some solutions to the problems in the contests

 I love doing cp contests.
-My recent course on Algorithms and Data Structures has helped me a lot in this regard.
+My course on Algorithms and Data Structures has helped me a lot in this regard.